Standards for Libraries in Higher Education

 8.2 Library personnel have education and experience sufficient to their positions and the needs of the organization.

-8.3 Library personnel demonstrate commitment to ongoing professional development, maintaining and enhancing knowledge and skills for themselves and their coworkers.
+8.3 Library personnel demonstrate commitment to ongoing professional development, maintaining and enhancing knowledge and skills for themselves and their colleagues.

 8.4 Library personnel contribute to the knowledge base of the profession.

-8.7 Library personnel engage with library student employees to provide mentoring and work that enhances the students’ overall academic experience.
+8.6 Library personnel engage with library student employees to provide mentoring and meaningful work that enhances the students’ overall academic experience.

-8.8 Library personnel continuously examine and transform roles to meet the needs of the evolving organization.
+8.7 Library personnel continuously examine and adapt their roles to meet the needs of the evolving organization, campus, and community they serve.

-9. External Relations: Libraries engage the campus and broader community through multiple strategies in order to advocate, educate, and promote their value.
+9. Campus and External Relations: Library personnel actively engage the campus and broader community through diverse strategies designed to communicate, advocate, educate, and celebrate the library’s invaluable contributions to institutional success.

-9.3 Library personnel convey a consistent message about the library to expand user awareness of resources, services, and expertise.
+9.3 Library personnel convey a consistent message about the library, using unique stories and examples to highlight the value of our resources, services, and expertise.

 Appendix 1: Sample Outcomes

-This appendix provides sample outcomes for selected performance indicators.
-It is expected that each library will develop its own outcomes based on the mission and goals of the institution.
+This appendix provides sample outcomes for selected performance indicators; it is not an exhaustive list.
+Library personnel should develop their own outcomes based on the mission and goals of their institution.

 The Standards include performance indicators, which are intentionally library-centric.
 Outcomes, however, should be user-centric, preferably focusing on a specific population and articulating specifically what the user is able to do as an outcome of the performance indicator.
 All outcomes should be measurable, but the method of assessment selected—whether quantitative or qualitative—will vary by institution.

-Here are examples of four possible outcomes for Performance Indicator 3.5, “Library personnel collaborate with campus partners to provide opportunities for faculty professional development.”
+For example, four possible outcomes for Performance Indicator 3.5, “Library personnel collaborate with campus partners to provide opportunities for faculty professional development” include:

 • Faculty integrate collaboration with libraries into their best practices.